-Jose Mourinho is hardly known as one of the Premier League’s most affable manager these days, but the Manchester United boss was more than happy to give up his time to help a coach on the UEFA Pro Licence course.
+Jose Mourinho is hardly known as one of the world’s most affable managers these days, but the former Manchester United and Tottenham boss was more than happy to give up his time to help a coach on the UEFA Pro Licence course.

-Mourinho has developed a reputation as something of a spiky character in his dealings with the media – and has seemingly endured fractured relationships with some of his players at United.
+Mourinho has developed a reputation as something of a spiky character in his dealings with the media – and seemingly endured fractured relationships with some of his players at United and Spurs.

-However, the 55-year-old has also been described as a father figure by many of the players he has worked with over the years, and when Ben Garner asked for help while taking his coaching badges, Mourinho went above and beyond.
+However, the 55-year-old has also been described as a father figure by many of the players he has worked with over the years, and when Ben Garner asked for help while taking his coaching badges in 2014, Mourinho went above and beyond.

-“You had to interview a manager or coach and take some lessons from them,” Garner says.
+“You had to interview a manager or coach and take some lessons from them,” says Garner, who became Charlton manager in 2022.

 “I was very fortunate that Jose Mourinho agreed to do it for me, and he was fantastic.
 I couldn’t speak highly enough of what he did.